Role of the Coroner

 Record of Inquest

 The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
-This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased died.
+This states the identity of the deceased, the medical cause of death, the place of death and in what circumstances the deceased died.
 The form also records the court’s conclusion as to the death.

 Conclusion